|

 truly a Jewish concept?
 And if it isn't, how do we understand this

 Rashi which explicitly states that it is a basic Jewish concept?
+To

 answer these aforementioned questions, we must first understand some